Multi-photon entanglement and interferometry: Experimental realizations of photonic entanglement

-\emph{Enforcing source indistinguishability.--}Imagine now that the sources of entangled states are two crystals pumped by independent pulsed lasers operating synchronously.
+\emph{Enforcing source indistinguishability.--}Imagine now that the sources of entangled states are two crystals pumped by independent, pulsed lasers operating synchronously.
 Assume that the time separation between two pulses is much larger than all other time scales of the experiment, i.e., we study the radiation generated in each crystal by a single pulse.
 We omit retardation effects by assuming equal optical paths.
-We assume that we pick the SPDC radiation with frequencies close to $\frac{1}{2}\omega_{p}^{o}$, where $\omega_{p}^{o}$ is the central frequency of the pulse.
-Suppose that the four SPDC photons are detected coincidentally (up to a few nanosecond window), one in each of the detectors $a(+)$, $b(+)$, $c(+)$, and $d(+)$.
-One could determine that photon detected at $d(+)$ came from crystal A (B) by noting the near simultaneity of the detection of photon $d(+)$ and one of the photons at $a(+)$ or $b(+)$ (the detection times of a true SPDC pair are tightly correlated).
-To ensure that the source of photons is unknowable the photons should be detected behind a filtering system (to be called later simply a filter) whose inverse of the bandwidth (coherence time) exceeds $\tau$ (pulse duration) by an order of magnitude.
-Then, the temporal separation of true SPDC pairs spreads to around $10\tau$ and thereby prevents identifying the source of the photon at $d(+)$ by comparison of the arrival times.
-However, if the detections at, say, $b(+)$ and $c(+)$ are strictly time correlated one still concludes that the photons came from one crystal.
-One can again put a similar filter in front of the detectors $c(\pm)$ and as such, the which-way information is erased.
-Note that no filtering is required in front of the detectors $a(\pm)$ and $b(\pm)$.\footnote{This method also precludes the possibility of inferring the source of the photon from the frequency correlations.
+We assume that we pick the SPDC radiation with frequencies close to $\frac{1}{2}\omega_{p}^{o}$, where $\omega_{p}^{o}$ is the central frequency of the pump pulse.
+Suppose that the four SPDC photons are detected in almost the same moment of time (up to a few nanosecond window), one in each of the detectors $a(+)$, $b(+)$, $c(+)$, and $d(+)$.
+One could determine that the photon detected at $d(+)$ came from crystal A (B) by noting the near simultaneity of the detection of photon $d(+)$ and one of the photons at $a(+)$ or $b(+)$ (the detection times of a true SPDC pair are extremely tightly correlated, see the Appendix, formula (\ref{pro15}) and the discussion after it).
+To ensure that the source of photons is unknowable, the (initially spectrally broadband) photons should be detected behind a narrow band filtering system (to be called later simply a filter) whose inverse of the bandwidth (coherence time) clearly exceeds the pulse duration $\tau$ (e.g., by an order of magnitude).
+Then, the temporal separation of true SPDC pairs, all created within $\tau$, spreads over times much longer than $\tau$ and thereby prevents identifying the source of the photon by comparison of the arrival times.
+Note that filtering is necessary only in modes $c$ and $d$, while \emph{no filtering is required} in front of the detectors $a(\pm)$ and $b(\pm)$.\footnote{This method also precludes the possibility of inferring the source of the photon from the frequency correlations.
 The frequency of the photons reaching $d(+)$ is better defined than the pumping pulse frequency, and it is the spread of the latter one that limits the frequency correlations of the idler-signal pair from one source.}